 Today, Volker is home to one of Kansas City’s most exciting retail and restaurant corridors, the West 39th Street district.
 The district is home to legendary Kansas City favorites like Prospero’s Book store, D’Bronx pizza, Q39 BBQ and the holy grail of brunch-Meshuggah Bagels.
 Other quirky favorites include Miami Ice for a cold treat and unique apparel stores like Donna’s Dress Shop and Do Good Co.
 Be sure to take note of Volker’s handful of murals by local artist Scribe, who is also the Art Director at Children’s Mercy.

-The Westside room is located on the second floor.
+The Volker room is located on the second floor.
 It boasts a host of amenities including:

 – Armchair reading nook

 – King sized bed

 – 2 personal robes

 – Mini fridge